-Several generations of sustainability major and minor students have worked with Facilties Operations to continuously improve best practices in on- and off-campus FIT building construction and operations.
+Several generations of sustainability major and minor students have worked with Facilities Operations to continuously improve best practices in on- and off-campus Florida Tech building construction and operations.
 These models not only lower GHG emissions, they decrease energy expenses.
 Specialized student projects helped directly achieve LEED certifications for two campus buildings (below).

 To enhance measureable skills in sustainable building via projects with Florida Tech Facilities Operations to advance the best green practices in construction, operations, and certification of campus buildings.

-LEED (Leadership in Energy and Environmental Design) certification is the premier certification for sustainable buildings in the U.S. The LEED system is managed by the US Green Building Council to rank how environmental and energy efficiency.
+LEED (Leadership in Energy and Environmental Design) certification is the premier certification for sustainable buildings in the U.S. The LEED system is managed by the U.S. Green Building Council to incentivize and compare improvements in building environmental and energy efficient buildings.
 There are different building categories that can gain LEED certification, including New Construction, Core and Shell, Existing Building and Operation Maintenance, and others.
 A LEED certification can take years to complete due to the rigor and expense of differing ratings components.
 Other green building certification program include the Florida Green Building Coalition.

 A LEED Silver building since 2015, several student teams worked with Facilities Operations and outside contractors to achieve New Construction certification for this facility.
 Student projects in the Applied Sustainability course were integral to project completion from start to finish, including the final processing of many performance credits.
 The building system was challenging because it is a swimming pool with associated energy and water demands.
 As of 2015, this is the only LEED certified campus pool complex in Florida.